dannytaylor/pinspiroy/README.md

 This program requires the uinput module to be loaded.
 Either manually (_sudo modprobe uinput_) or automatically; [see the Arch wiki](https://wiki.archlinux.org/index.php/Kernel_modules)

-This program requires access to read usb data and create and write to the virtual devices.
+**Insufficient permissions:** This program requires access to read usb data and create and write to the virtual devices.
 Either run as superuser or add the appropriate permissions where needed.

-**Pen not moving on contact**: check that you don't have a libinput driver catchall rule for tablets in your xorg.conf.d/.
+**Pen not moving on contact:** check that you don't have a libinput driver catchall rule for tablets in your xorg.conf.d/.
 I can't seem to set the resolution of the pen surface and libinput doesn't like that.
 You may need a evdev driver catchall rule for tablets.